sunil16/sunil16.github.io/README.md

 ## SKILLS

 - Python (intermediate)
-- Falcon
+- Falcon, Flask
-- Ruby on Rails
+- Ruby on Rails(Basics)
-- Html and Jquery
+- Javascript, Html and Jquery
+- Vuejs
 - AWS
 Learn and use whatever necessary :)